andy-guttridge/memory-mixup/README.md

 ### Code

 - HTML and CSS code to create a modal dialog was adapated from a [W3 Schools tutoral](https://www.w3schools.com/howto/howto_css_modals.asp)
-- Code to import Google Fonts and font-family attribute values were copied and pasted from [Google Fonts](fonts.google.com)
+- Code to import Google Fonts and font-family attribute values were copied and pasted from [Google Fonts](https://fonts.google.com/)
 - The algorithm to randomly shuffle an array in the `takeOneItem()` function was taken from [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
 - Code to implement an asynchronous timer was adapted from a [Mastering JS](https://masteringjs.io/tutorials/fundamentals/wait-1-second-then#:~:text=To%20delay%20a%20function%20execution,call%20fn%20after%201%20second) article
 - This [mdn web docs](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) article on callback functions was referenced when implementing the `runTimer` function
-- This [Stack Overflow](https://stackoverflow.com/questions/13286233/pass-a-javascript-function-as-parameter) question about using an anonymous function as a wrapper for passing a function with parameters as the value for a callback was referenced when implementing the the call of `runTimer()` in the `playGame()` function
+- This [Stack Overflow](https://stackoverflow.com/questions/13286233/pass-a-javascript-function-as-parameter) question was referenced to discover how to use an anonymous function as a wrapper for passing a function with arguments as the value for a callback when implementing the the call of `runTimer()` in the `playGame()` function
-- This [Stack Overflow](https://stackoverflow.com/questions/4190792/should-i-use-a-global-variable-and-if-not-what-instead-javascript) article was referenced with respect to options for avoiding global variables, resulting in the decision to wrap all of the JavaScript inside an anonymous function
+- This [Stack Overflow](https://stackoverflow.com/questions/4190792/should-i-use-a-global-variable-and-if-not-what-instead-javascript) question was referenced with respect to options for avoiding global variables, resulting in the decision to wrap all of the JavaScript inside an anonymous function

 ### Media